The Brian Mitchell Charitable Settlement

 - Have established reputations: Known grant recipients include major established institutions (Glyndebourne, Shakespeare's Globe, Brighton Early Music Festival)

-- Support young talent development: Brian Mitchell was particularly passionate about “supporting young performing artists,” with specific interest in cover artist programs and emerging performer initiatives
+- Support young talent development: Brian Mitchell was particularly passionate about supporting young performing artists, with specific interest in cover artist programmes and emerging performer initiatives

-- Demonstrate quality in the performing arts: The settlement has supported high-quality productions and programs
+- Demonstrate quality in the performing arts: The settlement has supported high-quality productions and programmes

-Michael Conlon KC emphasized that Brian “would have loved that it supports young talent,” indicating that programs demonstrating clear benefit to emerging artists are particularly aligned with the settlement's mission.
+Michael Conlon KC emphasised that Brian “would have loved that it supports young talent,” indicating that programmes demonstrating clear benefit to emerging artists are particularly aligned with the settlement's mission.

 Key Takeaways for Grant Writers